xregistry/spec/core/spec.md

 - attributes not present in the request, or present with a value of `null`, MUST be interpreted as a request to delete the attribute

-TODO: if they remove a group/resource SHOULD it delete things from the DB?
+The deletion of a Group or Resource from the model SHOULD change the underlying datastore of the implementation to match.

 A successful response MUST include a full representation of the Registry model and be of the form: